The Best Rom-Coms on Netflix for Valentine’s Day

-Valentine’s Day may not be your favorite holiday, but revisiting a cheesy rom-com or two is the best way to get in the love/hate spirit ahead of February 14.
+Valentine’s Day may not be your favorite holiday, but revisiting a cheesy rom-com or Kleenex-worthy tear-jerker (or five) is the best way to get in the love/hate spirit ahead of February 14.
 Here, a peek at all the romance-filled films you can stream on Netflix now.

 “Bridget Jones’s Diary”